 Final Project.
+30%.
 TBA.
-30%

 Moodle Student Progress Reports.
 10%.
 Receive participation points for the timely completion of learning modules.
 These auto-generated progress reports will be evaluated at the mid-term and end-of-term.
-To receive a satisfactory grade, weekly modules must be fully completed.
-Please be aware, checking off completion boxes constitutes a declaration that the task has been completed according to the College's policy on student academic integrity.
+To receive credit, all tasks in weekly modules must be completed.
+Please be aware that checking off Moodle completion boxes constitutes a declaration that the task has been completed rather than simply opened, according to the College's policy on student academic integrity.